programinglive/zettly/README.md

   - Context panel on the right that surfaces linked todos and metadata for the selected task
   - ✅ **Notes Mode** - Capture lightweight notes without due dates or priorities alongside your actionable todos
 - ✅ **Draw Workspace** - Open the TLDraw-powered canvas alongside Todos and Notes, create multiple sketches, and enjoy automatic autosave with persistent storage

+### Drawing Workspace

+The `/draw` experience introduces a multi-document sketching surface powered by TLDraw.
+Key capabilities:

+- **Multiple drawings per user** with lazy loading and caching for fast context switches.
+- **Autosave every keystroke** – snapshots queue up and debounce writes to the server, with persisted metadata stored in the new `drawings` table.
+- **Cross-session continuity** – drawings are restored on demand, including title edits, undo history, and last-saved status.
+- **Robust migration & seeding** – run `php artisan migrate` after updating to create the supporting schema; no seed data is required.

+> ℹ️ **Optional TLDraw License**: Set `VITE_TLDRAW_LICENSE_KEY` in `.env` if you have a commercial key.
+Leaving it blank falls back to the open core features.

+Behind the scenes, the app guards against runaway renders and browser warnings by:

+- Normalising snapshots before persisting them so corrupted TLDraw payloads are rejected gracefully.
+- Debouncing save operations and flushing pending writes when switching drawings.
+- Overriding passive event listeners up-front so TLDraw can call `preventDefault()` without triggering console spam.
+- Shipping regression tests (`DrawInfiniteLoopTest` and `DrawPassiveEventFixTest`) that enforce these guardrails during every CI run.

 ## Open Source Resources